OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 Below, we give a brief description of each component.
 First, the roles for control devices:

-**Microgrid Dashboard** (MD): receives operating information from the Microgrid Controller and displays it to the operator.
+- **Microgrid Dashboard** (MD): receives operating information from the Microgrid Controller and displays it to the operator.
 It can also allow the operator to manually control the microgrid.
 Instructions from the MD will be sent to the Microgrid Controller.

-**Microgrid Controller** (MC): incorporates the instructions from MD and operating information from power devices to build awareness of the current operating situation.
+- **Microgrid Controller** (MC): incorporates the instructions from MD and operating information from power devices to build awareness of the current operating situation.
 It then instructs the individual power devices accordingly.

-**Monitor** (MON): records and displays the data exchanged between devices in the microgrid.
+- **Monitor** (MON): records and displays the data exchanged between devices in the microgrid.

 Next, roles from the power devices:

-**Source** (SRC): device that generates power, such as those containing a generator or solar panel.
+- **Source** (SRC): device that generates power, such as those containing a generator or solar panel.
 It has a single power port to connect to other devices for distributing or consuming power.

-**Storage** (STOR): a device that stores energy and has a power port to provide energy to other devices.
+- **Storage** (STOR): a device that stores energy and has a power port to provide energy to other devices.

-**Load** (LOAD): a device that consumes power.
+- **Load** (LOAD): a device that consumes power.
 It also has a single power port for receiving power.

-**Distribution** (DIST): a power distributing device that has two or more power ports.
+- **Distribution** (DIST): a power distributing device that has two or more power ports.

-**Conversion** (CONV): contains multiple power ports with power converters, which allow converting both voltage and frequency.
+- **Conversion** (CONV): contains multiple power ports with power converters, which allow converting both voltage and frequency.

-Besides the components for handling power-related functionalities, each of these power devices has a Device Controller component that communicates with other devices and the Microgrid Controller using the DDS topics defined in the TMS specification.
+Besides the components for handling power-related functionalities, each of these power devices has a Device Controller component that communicates with other devices and the microgrid controller using the DDS topics defined in the TMS specification.

 For simplicity, we assume that each device only implements a single logical component for the rest of this article.
 For example, a physical device can only perform power distribution or conversion, but not both.